 What is the gut-skin axis?

 What is the skin microbiome?

 Essentially, the skin microbiome refers to the bacterial ecosystem that covers our skin to protect us.
-“Our skin is the largest organ in the human body and home to over 10 billion bacterial cells which is roughly one million bacteria per centimetre of skin.
+“Our skin is the largest organ in the human body and home to over 10 billion bacterial cells which is roughly one million bacteria per centimeter of skin.
 After the gut, human skin contains the second highest number and diversity of microorganisms.

-“Being the body's first line of defence, human skin provides a physical and chemical barrier against invasion of foreign substances or microorganisms and has an immune system to help fight off infections.
+“Being the body's first line of defense, human skin provides a physical and chemical barrier against invasion of foreign substances or microorganisms and has an immune system to help fight off infections.
 This only happens with symbiosis of bacteria.”

+What is the gut-skin axis?